tpm2-software/tpm2-tools/man/tpm2_changeauth.1.md

   * **-o**, **--owner-passwd**=_OWNER\_PASSWORD_:
     The new owner authorization value.

-    Passwords should follow the password authorization formatting standards, see section "Authorization Formatting".
+    Passwords should follow the "password authorization formatting standards", see section "Authorization Formatting".

   * **-e**, **--endorse-passwd**=_ENDORSE\_PASSWORD_: